griptape-ai/ComfyUI-Griptape/README.md

 Install [ComfyUI](https://github.com/comfyanonymous/ComfyUI) using the [instructions](https://github.com/comfyanonymous/ComfyUI?tab=readme-ov-file#installing) for your particular operating system.

+#### 2. Use Ollama

+If you'd like to run with a local LLM, you can use Ollama and install a model like llama3.

+1. Download and install Ollama from their website: https://ollama.com
+2. Download a model by running `ollama run <model>`.
+For example:

+   `ollama run llama3`

+3. You now have ollama available to you.

-#### 2. Add API Keys to your environment
+#### 3. Add API Keys to your environment

-Certain API keys are required for various nodes to work.
+For advanced features, it's recommended to use a more powerful model.
+These are available from the providers listed bellow, and will require API keys.

 It's recommended to add these to a `.env` file in your base comfyUI folder before you start ComfyUI.

 _Note: Most nodes will work fine with just the `OPENAI_API_KEY`, so at least make sure you have that one._